 Inside the oversized body is hidden an almost legendary ETA Valjoux 7750 automatic movement.

-Known for its robustness, accuracy, and overall dependability, it is the same caliber that, with some minor modifications, powers the gracious Xemex Piccadilly Chronograph Reserve ALL BLACK chronograph, as well as a great number of other, much more expensive timekeepers produced over the years by major Swiss brands.
+Known for its robustness, accuracy, and overall dependability, it is the same caliber that, with some minor modifications, powers the gracious Xemex Piccadilly Chronograph Reserve chronograph, as well as lots of others, much more expensive timekeepers produced over the years by major Swiss brands.

 Just like almost all watches of this class, the Xemex XE 5000 Ivory features a convex sapphire crystal covering its face and another sapphire crystal implanted into its screw-down display back.